CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ```

 **Protection against SQL injection:**
-- Parameterized Statements: Input validation and parametrized queries including prepared statements.
+- Input validation and parametrized queries including prepared statements.
 - The developer must sanitize all input, not only web form inputs such as login forms.
 - Check that supplied fields like email addresses match a regular expression.
 - Ensure that numeric or alphanumeric fields do not contain symbol characters.
 - Reject (or strip) out whitespace and new line characters where they are not appropriate.
 - Turn off the visibility of database errors on your production sites.
 - Escaping Inputs: Ensure proper escaping of special string characters in input parameters.
-- Password Hashing: Applications should store user passwords as strong, one-way hashes, preferably salted.
 - Third Party Authentication: Facebook, Twitter, and Google all provide mature OAuth APIs, which can be used to let users log into your website using their existing accounts on those systems.
 This saves you as an application developer from rolling your own authentication, and assures your users that their passwords are only stored in a single location.

 #### What is XSS?
 How to protect an application against it?
 XSS (Cross-site scripting) is a security exploit which allows an attacker to inject malicious client-side code into a website.
-This code is executed by the victims and lets the attackers bypass access controls and impersonate users, redirecting the victim to a webpage controlled by the attacker.
+This code is executed and lets the attackers bypass access controls and impersonate users, redirecting the victim to a webpage controlled by the attacker.
 The user's browser cannot detect the malicious script is untrustworthy, and gives it access to any cookies, session tokens, or other sensitive site-specific information, or lets the malicious script rewrite the HTML DOM content.
 The malicious content often includes JavaScript, but sometimes HTML, Flash, or any other code the browser can execute.
 Cross-site scripting attacks usually occur when:
 - Data enters a Web app through an untrusted source (most often a Web request)
 - Dynamic content is sent to a Web user without being validated for malicious content.